 An individual life insurance plan, otherwise known as a single life policy, is taken out by one person (the policyholder) – if that policyholder dies during the term of the policy, their loved ones would receive a payout.

-A joint life insurance policy covers two people within one plan.
+Whereas a joint life insurance policy covers two people within one plan.
 Between you, you would pay one monthly premium instead of paying separate premiums for separate life cover.
-Should one of the policyholders die during the policy term, the surviving policyholder would typically recieve the policy pay out (if the joint policy is on a 'first death' basis).
-They would then need to apply for a new life insurance policy, should they still require cover.

 Joint or individual life insurance - which is better?

-Some couples choose joint life insurance for budget reasons and because it is arguably simpler; you only complete one application and pay one set of premiums, generally making it cheaper than two single policies and often easier to manage.
+Some couples choose joint cover for budget reasons and because it is arguably simpler; you only complete one application and pay one set of premiums, generally making it cheaper than two single policies and often easier to manage.

 For this reason, you might choose to purchase two single life insurance plans, even though you are in a couple.
 This way, you both have separate cover, and potentially two policy payouts if you and your partner both pass away.

-To help you think this through and weigh up your options, call our insurance specialists today.
+To help you think this through and weigh up your options, call our insurance specialists today on

 Do both spouses need life insurance?